mhweiner/jsout/README.md

 **Defensive & Devops Friendly 🛡**
 - Logs are enabled in production mode by default
+- Transport should be handled outside of the process via `STDOUT` and `STDERR`, not inside (this is the job of DevOps)
+- Configuration should also be handled outside of the code, not inside (also the job of DevOps)
 - Doesn't allow for fancy configurations that are easy to get wrong.
 Logging should be easy and simple.
-- Transport should be handled outside of the process, not inside (this is the job of DevOps)
-- Configuration should also be handled outside of the code, not inside.
-This is also the job of DevOps.

 **Simple & Easy to Use 😃**
+- Automatic Error serialization
 - Out-of-the-box Typescript support
 - Only 2 tiny dependencies, written in clean Typescript
 - Nice human readable output